Lee33333/hackbright.project/README.md

 <h4>Why LGBT MD?</h4>
 --------
-Finding the right doctor for you can be a challenge.
-LGBT people face additional obstacles in finding competent healthcare:
+Finding the right doctor can be a challenge.
+LGBT people face additional obstacles:

 <i>3.3% of medical schools dedicate zero hours of their curriculum to LGBT health.
-On average, medical schools dedicate five hours to LGBT health education, and the quality of this education is widely variable.Findings from “Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education” JAMA (2011)</i>
+On average, medical schools dedicate five hours to LGBT health education, and the quality of this education is widely variable.<br>Findings from “Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education” JAMA (2011)</i>

 <h4>Front Page</h4>
 --------